Phishing in Ethical Hacking

 Common Features of Phishing Emails:

-- It will reflect a sense of urgency so that the recipient doesn’t get enough time to re-think and make a mistake in the hurry that can later benefit the attackers.
+- It will reflect a sense of urgency so that the recipient doesn’t get enough time to re-think and make a mistake in a hurry that can later benefit the attackers.

 - It will have attachments that make no sense with respect to that email.